RoosterDragon/Desktop-Ponies/readme.md

 The source code is available under the same license.

+## Documentation

+Some information about the file formats employed by the program can be found in the [technical documentation](techdoc.md).

 ## External Links

 * [Forums](http://desktopponies.bugs3.com/index.php) - Dedicated forums for disucssion of Desktop Ponies.
 If you need any assistance please post in the [support sub-forum](http://desktopponies.bugs3.com/viewforum.php?f=8).